The double bottom signals a potential trend reversal after selling pressure fades, helping commodity traders spot possible entry points near support.

 How to Interpret the Double Bottom Chart

-A potential buy signal is given when the confirmation line is penetrated to the upside.
+The pattern gives a potential buy signal when price breaks the confirmation line to the upside.
 The confirmation line is drawn across the top of the double bottom pattern (see Chart 1 above).

 Retracement